Today's Beautiful Gem: "Birth"-- A

 exquisite it almost made him faint.
 He redoubled his efforts

 feverishly.
 The child was gasping now, deeper and deeper.
-A bubble
+A

 of mucus came from one tiny nostril, a joyful iridescent bubble.